PlaidCloud/website/content/en/docs/tasks/inject-data-application/define-command-argument-container.md

     kubectl logs command-demo
     ```

-    The output shows the values of the HOSTNAME and KUBERNETES_PORT environment
+    The output shows the values of the HOSTNAME and PlaidCloud_PORT environment
     variables:

     ```